jake-abed/lore/README.md

 - --location    | Locations contained within areas.
 - --sublocation | Not implemented!
 Not sure if necessary or overkill?

+## Roadmap

+While not set in stone, hitting a true v1.0.0 will include:
+- [ ] Dice Rolls
+- - `lore dice <dice-arg>` allowing for dynamic dice rolls!
+- - - For example `lore dice 2d6+1` rolls two six-sided die and adds one!
+- [ ] Quests
+- - Write quests and attach places and NPCs to them.
+- [ ] History/Events
+- - The final shape isn't decided, but historical events can be important.
+- [ ] Players
+- - Store info about your player's characters.
+- [ ] Encounters
+- - Write encounters and then serve them up randomly to the GM.

+I'm also debating adding a custom monsters section or replacing the API with custom monsters.
+The catch here is that monsters are... complex and require significantly more work to customize.
+They also require knowledge of the game system being used.
+Lore is supposed to be game system agnostic for custom info.
+So, feedback would be nice here.

+### NB on Compatibility

+Up until v1.0.0 Lore should be considered unstable.
+The shape of the DB is a work in progress and I cannot promise compatibility.

+Starting at v1.0.0, the DB schema will be stable and non-breaking changes only will happen.

 ## Contributing

 Want to contribute to Lore at all?